nstringham/cosc-444-nfa-reduction/README.md

-# cosc-444-nfa-reduction
+# COSC 444 NFA Reduction
-A program to minimize the number of states in DFAs
+A program to minimize the number of states in Non-deterministic Finite Automata

+Based on Chapter 2.4 of "An Introduction to Formal Languages and Automata" by Peter Linz